What is fibromuscular dysplasia?

 Despite a great deal of research, it is still not clear what causes FMD.
 It is very likely that FMD has multiple underlying causes.
 Some of the factors that may play a role include:

 - Hormonal influences: The disease occurs most commonly in women.

 - Genetics: About 7-11% of cases are inherited.
-Some patients with FMD also have genetic abnormalities that affect the blood vessels.
+In addition about a quarter of patients with FMD have had a family member with an aneurysm.

 - Internal mechanical stress, including trauma to the artery walls or mechanical forces on the vessel.

 FMD Clinic specialists diagnose and treat Fibromuscular dysplasia (FMD).

 Cleveland Clinic provides specialized care for patients with fibromuscular dysplasia in the FMD Clinic.
 Care is provided by vascular medicine specialists who collaborate with a multidisciplinary team, including interventional cardiologists, vascular surgeons, nephrologists, neurologists, radiologists and geneticists.
 Your healthcare team will work with you to develop a treatment plan tailored to your needs and condition.

 The FMD and SCAD vascular specialists work together to provide the best care to patients.
 In addition, the Cleveland Clinic works closely with colleagues across the nation through the Fibromuscular Dysplasia Society of America.

 Call Vascular Medicine Appointments at toll-free 800.223.2273, extension 4-4420 or request an appointment online.

 Physician Referrals - Call 800.659.7822 (or call physicians’ office directly).